-Cesare holds a U.C.
-Berkeley MBA, a Master in Electrical Engineering and Computer Sciences, professional certifications from Microsoft, Cisco and Oracle, and he is a Fellow of the Cloud Security Alliance, where he founded and chaired the Mobile Security and IoT Security groups.
+Cesare holds an MBA from U.C.
+Berkeley, a Master in Electrical Engineering and Computer Science, professional certifications from Microsoft, Cisco and Oracle, and he is a Fellow of the Cloud Security Alliance, where he founded and chaired the Mobile Security and IoT Security groups.

 Prior to Hex Five Kat held sales, marketing and engineering positions at Hewlett Packard Enterprise, Wind River Systems, QNX Software (subsidiary of Blackberry) and VLSI Technology.
 Kat holds an MBA and a Bachelor in Computer Science from U.C.
 Berkeley.

 David Patterson is Vice Chair of the RISC-V Foundation, Professor Emeritus at UC Berkeley and winner of the Turing Award 2017 – generally recognized as the “Nobel Prize of computing”.
 David served as UC Berkeley’s Computer Science Division chair, the Computing Research Association chair, president of the Association for Computing Machinery, and was elected to the National Academy of Engineering, the National Academy of Sciences, and the Silicon Valley Engineering Hall of Fame.

 David received the Berkeley Citation in 2016, which is given to distinguished individuals who go beyond the call of duty and whose achievements exceed the standards of excellence in their fields.

 Art Swift is the CEO of Esperanto Technologies, a RISC-V member.
 Art has more than 25 years of executive-level experience in the tech industry, including CEO of Wave Computing, CEO at low power chip-maker Transmeta, CEO of nanotech innovator Unidym, President of MIPS Licensing at Wave Computing, and vice president of marketing at MIPS.

 A keen supporter of the open standards, Art was most recently Vice-Chair of the RISC-V marketing committee and President of the prpl Foundation, an international organization of leading technology companies that promotes the development of open source software for embedded computing.